Spoons and Cookies

 IMG_1777

-When my spoons become noticeably dry with scratches and splinters, it’s time for a sanding, smoothing, oiling timeout.
+When my spoons become noticeably dry and splintery, it’s time for a sanding, smoothing, oiling timeout.

 DSC00011